 Muscle contraction relies on the electrolytes sodium, potassium and calcium to help transmission and signal of nerve impulses which results in movement.

 Electrolytes also help in the hydration process by maintaining the fluid balance of our body, pulling water through from the stomach (intestine) into the cells.
 A flow on effect of keeping your body hydrated means you're helping to keep your body cool, functioning and again avoid the downward spiral to fatigue.

 What electrolytes are in sweat?

-How many electrolytes do I need?
+How many electrolytes does an individual need?

 This is tricky to answer as the rate at which we sweat and the concentration of salt levels in sweat is different for everyone.
 Generally, a sports drink is sufficient to replace your lost electrolytes in exercise over 60-90 minutes (or high-intensity short stints) but it does depend on exercise intensity.
 In some situations, like being in a hot and humid environment, or if you are prone to muscle cramp, you'll need more electrolytes.
 PURE Electrolyte Replacement Capsules have been developed for these such situations and can be taken before and during sessions.

 Can the concentration of sports drink be doubled to get more electrolytes?

 Theoretically yes but we don't recommend it.
 Our hydration ranges are designed to be made at the instructed concentration to help hydrate your body as fast as possible.
 Increasing the concentration, and therefore the levels of carbohydrates, can change the speed and efficiency of this process.